Full Service Dentistry

 What Is Dental Pulp?

-When nerve tissue or pulp is damaged, it breaks down, and bacteria begin to multiply within the pulp chamber.
-The bacteria and other decayed debris can cause an infection or abscessed tooth.
-An abscess is a pus-filled pocket that forms at the end of a tooth’s root.
-In addition to an abscess, an infection in the root canal of a tooth can cause:
+When nerve tissue or pulp is damaged, it breaks down, and germs grow in the pulp chamber.
+Germs and rotting debris can cause an infection or an abscessed tooth.
+The abscess is a pus-filled pocket that develops at the root end of a tooth.
+In addition to an abscess, an infection in the root canal of a tooth can lead to:

 - Bone loss around the tip of the root

-- Drainage problems extending outward from the root.
-A hole can occur through the side of the tooth, with drainage into the gums or through the cheek into the skin.
+- Drainage problems extend outward from the root.
+A hole can form on the side of the tooth, draining into the gums or into the skin through the cheek.